-Start slowly and go with level 1 to begin to allow your body time to adjust to a new way of eating.
-Many oscillate between levels one and two, and you'll eventually find the level of the diet that works best for you with a little experimentation.
+Start slowly and go with level 1 to allow your body time to adjust to the new way of eating.
+Many oscillate between levels one and two, and you'll eventually find the level of the diet that works best for you, with a little experimentation.

 Initially going through all three phases will help you determine which level of the carnivore diet suits you best, as well as whether you'd like to be a life-long carnivore or one who uses the approach seasonally.

-Even if a more standard ketogenic diet, complete with low-glycemic fruits and vegetables, along with nuts and seeds, may be more your speed, you may just want to experiment with living zero-carb to prep for a big event to aid in more rapid fat loss, or to reset your program if you find yourself in a dietary rut.
+Even if a more standard ketogenic diet, complete with low-glycemic fruits and vegetables along with nuts and seeds, may be more your speed, you may just want to experiment with living zero-carb to lose weight for a big event, or reset your program if you find yourself in a dietary rut.

 Whichever method works best for you, know that a meat-only diet has its place among the helpful low-carb—or in this case no-carb—protocols and is a tool that you can use to your benefit as you wish.